Dean-Coakley/website/content/en/docs/concepts/configuration/pod-priority-preemption.md

 If Pod Q were removed from its Node, the Pod anti-affinity violation would be gone, and Pod P could possibly be scheduled on Node N.

-We may consider adding cross Node preemption in future versions if we find an algorithm with reasonable performance.
-We cannot promise anything at this point, and cross Node preemption will not be considered a blocker for Beta or GA.
+We may consider adding cross Node preemption in future versions if there is enough demand and if we find an algorithm with reasonable performance.

 ## Debugging Pod Priority and Preemption